Skip to main content

 Behind the Wheel Requirements for Teens (Under 18)

 Virginia has a graduated driver licensing (GDL) system for teens under 18.
-The behind the wheel (BTW) requirements for teens are more extensive than for adults because the state wants to ensure young drivers receive thorough instruction and practice before driving independently.
+The behind the wheel requirements for teens are more extensive than for adults because the state wants to ensure young drivers receive thorough instruction and practice before driving independently.
 Below is a complete breakdown of what your teen needs.

 Learner’s Permit